 Emma’s Fashions Steed’s Fashions

-1. Double-breasted white woolen jacket with six large black buttons, thin piping on collar and pocket flaps (on hips, slightly slanted down towards hips), worn with herringbone hipster pants with a large black leather belt, rollneck blouse with large loose cuffs and a honeycomb patterned black and white head scarf, plus Edward Rayne’s b/w boots
+1. Double-breasted white woollen jacket with six large black buttons, thin piping on collar and pocket flaps (on hips, slightly slanted down towards hips), worn with herringbone hipster pants with a large black leather belt, rollneck blouse with large loose cuffs and a honeycomb patterned black and white head scarf, plus Edward Rayne’s b/w boots

 2. (1) without the head scarf, with an academic gown on top